rephlax/rephlax/README.md

 <br clear="both">

 <p align="center">Hi, I'm Luke – a passionate Front-end website Developer from Leamington specialising in crafting responsive, engaging websites.
-With a solid foundation in JavaScript (ES6+), React, and Tailwind CSS, combined with full MERN stack training, I build seamless, scalable web applications.
+With a solid foundation in JavaScript (ES6+), React, and Tailwind CSS, combined with full MERN stack training, I build seamless, scalable web applications.</p>

-My journey began with a natural curiosity about the digital world, refined through school, college, and a challenging bootcamp that sharpened my coding and problem-solving skills.
-Working as a concierge at a high-end Relais & Châteaux hotel, I developed strong interpersonal skills and a user-centred mindset that I bring into every project.
+<p align="center">My journey began with a natural curiosity about the digital world, refined through school, college, and a challenging bootcamp that sharpened my coding and problem-solving skills.
+Working as a concierge at a high-end Relais & Châteaux hotel, I developed strong interpersonal skills and a user-centred mindset that I bring into every project.</p>

-Key Highlights:
+<p align="center">Key Highlights:</p>

-- Expertise in React with experience in the MERN stack.
+<p align="center">- Expertise in React with experience in the MERN stack.
 - Proficient in responsive design and accessibility best practices.
-- Experienced in collaborative team projects using Agile methodologies and Git workflows.
+- Experienced in collaborative team projects using Agile methodologies and Git workflows.</p>

-Outside of coding, you'll find me cycling around Leamington or enjoying quality time with friends.
-I'm always learning—currently expanding my skills in TypeScript and modern front-end frameworks.
+<p align="center">Outside of coding, you'll find me cycling around Leamington or enjoying quality time with friends.
+I'm always learning—currently expanding my skills in TypeScript and modern front-end frameworks.</p>

-If you're looking for a dedicated developer who combines technical expertise with genuine enthusiasm, let's connect and explore how I can help bring your digital projects to life.</p>
+<p align="center">If you're looking for a dedicated developer who combines technical expertise with genuine enthusiasm, let's connect and explore how I can help bring your digital projects to life.</p>

 ###